2D Area Calculator

 The Ellipse Perimeter Problem

-Unlike every other shape on this list, there is no exact closed-form formula for the perimeter of an ellipse.
-This calculator uses Ramanujan's approximation (1914):
+Unlike every other shape covered here, there is no exact closed-form formula for the perimeter of an ellipse.
+This calculator uses Ramanujan's second approximation, published in 1914 by the Indian mathematician Srinivasa Ramanujan:

-For circle-specific calculations including arc length and sector area, the circumference calculator provides extra detail.
-For 3D shape volumes, the volume calculator covers spheres, cylinders, cones, and more.
+For circle-specific calculations including arc length, sector area, and chord length, the circumference calculator provides extra detail.
+For 3D shape volumes including spheres, cylinders, cones, and prisms, the volume calculator extends these area formulas into the third dimension.

-All calculations run entirely in your browser.
+All calculations run entirely in the browser.
 No data is sent to any server.

 Frequently Asked Questions